NIH Data Management and Sharing Policy

 - If requesting costs:

-and amount for each category including a breakdown of personnel effort if applicable. - Include total cost requested for Data Management and Sharing.
+- Include total direct cost requested for Data Management and Sharing.

 Resource Sharing Plan